yuninxia/HPCToolkit/doc/man/hpcrun.rst

 There are two situations, however, where hpcrun *must* consult the ``HPCTOOLKIT`` environment variable to determine the location of the top-level installation directory:

-- On some systems, parallel job launchers (e.g., Cray's ``aprun``) *copy* the hpcrun script to a different location.
+- On some systems, parallel job launchers may *copy* HPCToolkit's hpcrun launcher to a different location.
-  For hpcrun to know the location of its top-level installation directory, you must set the ``HPCTOOLKIT`` environment variable to the top-level installation directory.
+  For hpcrun to find its monitoring library, you may need to set the ``HPCTOOLKIT`` environment variable to point to HPCToolkit's top-level installation directory.

-- If you launch hpcrun script via a file system link, you must set ``HPCTOOLKIT`` for the same reason.

 LAUNCHING
 =========